team-vision2020/final-update-md/main.md

 Let $E(I, I')$ be the average per-pixel mean of the sum absolute differences in intensity across all color channels of images $I$ and $I'$ (\textit{Equation 1}).
 For inverting images given a known filter, we were previously able to obtain a pseudo-inverse of the image with an average error $E$ of 1\% and our end-to-end system detected and inverted filters with an average error $E$ of 5.5\% between our output image and the original unfiltered version.
 In comparison, the baseline error $E$ between filtered and unfiltered images was found to be 8.4\%.

 Previously, the low accuracies of our simple filter identification model, with an average accuracy of 78% and a lowest F1 score across all filters of 0.61, presented a bottleneck for the overall quality of our filter inverses.
-Here, we follow a new approach our results in filter prediction using a convolutional neural network an average of 95% accuracy.
-Our lowest F1 score across all categories improved from 0.61 to 0.88.
+Here, we follow a new approach in filter prediction using convolutional neural networks.
+It was able to achieve an average accuracy of 95% and a lowest F1 score across all categories improved to be 0.88.

 ## Teaser Figure
 ## Introduction